Cardiac Resynchronization Therapy

 A dual chamber pacemaker can help coordinate the timing of the upper heart chambers (atria) and the lower heart chambers (ventricles).
 A CRT pacemaker (CRT-P) is a specific type of pacemaker with an additional wire that goes to the left side of the heart.
 This allows it to coordinate the timing between the left and right sides of the heart.

 When your heart doesn’t pump strongly enough, fluid can build up in your lungs and your legs.
 This is called heart failure.
 In some people, this condition can happen when the two bottom chambers (ventricles) of your heart don’t beat at the same time.
-An example is a condition called a left bundle branch block.
+An example of this is a condition called a left bundle branch block.
+For this, there is a delay along the electrical pathway in the left ventricle.

 CRT pacemakers can also be combined with an implantable cardioverter defibrillator (CRT-D).
 Your healthcare provider may advise this if they determine that you also need an implantable cardioverter defibrillator (ICD).
 This device fixes the timing of the heartbeat and treats dangerous fast heart rhythms.